 Pursuant to the provisions of the Federal Crime and Campus Security Act of 1990, FNU makes crime rates and statistics available as well as security policies and procedures to interested parties.
-To receive a copy of this information, please contact the Director of Human Resources on campus, (606) 672-2312.
-As of the date of this publication, no crime has been reported on the FNU school property.
+To receive a copy of this information, please contact the Facilities and Security Manager on campus, (859) 251-2036.